A Brief History of our school

 In the early 60’s an additional classroom was built onto the end of the 1929 building.
 The staffroom and office had several developments over the next couple of decades.

 In 1999 when Neudorf School was closed the two Neudorf School prefabs were moved on site making two additional classrooms and with the Administration space relocated to the end of this block where it remains today.

-In 20o4 an a new classroom was built especially for the Year7/8 students and in 2005 the Multipurpose space (Hall) with an attached classroom was added.
+In 2004 a new classroom was built especially for the Year7/8 students and in 2005 the Multipurpose space (Hall) with an attached classroom was added.